szj2ys/woc/README.md

 ```shell
 pip install woc
 ```
-Haha, `woc` is now on your environment, having fun with it, enjoy ...
+hahahahaha... now,`woc` is on your environment, having fun with it, enjoy ...

 if you need help
 ```shell